-Volunteers are accommodated in dormitory-style volunteer houses within the same compound, approximately 15 minutes drive from Lovina town centre and 2 minutes from a local black sand beach!
+Volunteers are accommodated in dormitory-style volunteer centre, approximately 15 minutes walk from Lovina town centre and a 10 minutes walk from a local black sand beach!
 Located far from the common touristic areas, village life is quintessentially local and you will get a good chance to be immersed in the typical Balinese life – roosters crowing and all!
-Living conditions are basic, yet comfortable at all volunteer houses, with hot water, electricity and fans provided.
+Living conditions are basic, yet comfortable with a pool, hot water, electricity, and air conditioning provided.
 Volunteers can expect to share a room (dormitory-style) with five other volunteers of the same gender, bedding is provided at the accommodation.
 There is a bathroom within each bedroom with showers and western toilets.
 Volunteers have access to tea and coffee facilities, as well as filtered drinking water in the volunteer houses.
-For couples or those wanting more privacy, private rooms with an ensuite are available for an additional US$130 (approximately AU$160) per week (not per person).
-Families volunteering with children 12 years and under will need to pay an extra US$200 (approximately AU$270) to cover private accommodation and extra care during the program.

 WiFi is available for volunteers to access at the centre of the compound.
 You can also purchase a local SIM card with data for an unlocked mobile phone to keep connected.